karlkfi/kpt-config-sync/docs/user/system_config.md

 created directly in the namespace.

 What happens if a hierarchy contains conflicting `RoleBindings` (i.e. multiple `RoleBindings` with the same name)?
-For simplicity, GKE Policy Management disallows that.
+For simplicity, CSP Configuration Management disallows that.
 I.e., it is an error for a `RoleBinding` to have the same name as another `RoleBinding` either in the same directory or in any ancestor Abstract Namespace.

-Note that GKE Policy Management is intended to be non-destructive to resources that are created outside of the system which means a user may be able to edit resources outside of GKE Policy Management (e.g. using kubectl) or create RoleBindings subject to
+Note that CSP Configuration Management is intended to be non-destructive to resources that are created outside of the system which means a user may be able to edit resources outside of CSP Configuration Management (e.g. using kubectl) or create RoleBindings subject to
 [privilege escalation prevention](https://kubernetes.io/docs/admin/authorization/rbac/#privilege-escalation-prevention-and-bootstrapping)
 in Kubernetes.